tmoxon/orchestra/commands/brainstorm.md

 description: Interactive design refinement using Socratic method
 ---

-Use the UNI_SKILL_BRAINSTORMING path from your session context to read the brainstorming skill file.
+Read and follow: ${UNI_SKILL_BRAINSTORMING}
-Confirm that you've read and are using the skill.
+Confirm that you've found are are using the skill.